Raghuram Rajan: Reserve Bank of India

 During his tenure, he enforced two-factor authentication of domestic credit card transactions to ensure the safety of customers.
 However, in an apparent contradiction of his previous stance of encouraging customers to use banks, he also permitted banks to charge customers for conducting ATM transactions beyond a certain number of times per month, at a time when the Indian Government was actively attempting to promote financial inclusion through its Pradhan Mantri Jan Dhan Yojana scheme, which effectively prevented people from easily accessing their own savings and discouraged them from using formal banking channels.

 Media reports positioned Rajan as a prospective successor to Christine Lagarde as head of the IMF when her term expired in 2016, even as Rajan himself countered such speculation.
 This did not eventually come to bear, as Lagarde was nominated for a second term at the end of her tenure.
 On 9 November 2015, Rajan was appointed as Vice-Chairman of the Bank for International Settlements (BIS).

 In May 2016, in a letter to Prime Minister Narendra Modi, Rajya Sabha MP Subramanian Swamy leveled several allegations against Rajan.
 He accused Rajan of raising interest rate to the detriment of small and medium industries.
 He also claimed that Rajan has been sending confidential and sensitive financial information using his University of Chicago unsecured personal email address.
 But Rajan said that these allegations are fundamentally wrong and baseless and addressing them would amount to giving them legitimacy.

 On 18 June 2016, Rajan announced that he would not be serving a second term as RBI Governor, and planned to return to academia.
 In September 2017, Rajan revealed that though he was willing to take an extension and serve a second term as RBI Governor, the government had not extended any offer to him which left him with no choice but to return to the University of Chicago.
 He also denied claims that the University of Chicago had, at that time, refused to accept his leave of absence to continue for a second term.

 Economic and political views

 Rajan's economic and political views were influenced by his experience of the Indian economy during The Emergency.
 As an economist, he was therefore wary of the risks of both unnecessary government intervention as well as unregulated financial markets, while remaining a champion of capitalism.
+He is a proponent of democracy working with capitalism.
+In May 2023, in his speech at the Ideas for India Conference organised by Bridge India he argued that India’s democracy is the path to its economic growth, attracting media attention.